High Country Pet Clinic Services

 Flea and Tick Prevention

-Fleas and ticks can cause discomfort, itchiness, allergic reactions, and can carry more serious diseases with them.
+Fleas and ticks can cause discomfort, itchiness, and allergic reactions, and can carry more serious diseases with them.
 The chance that your pet may get fleas or ticks depends on where you live and the environment around you.
-Fleas thrive in warmer weather, but may go dormant during the winter in colder areas.
+Fleas thrive in warmer weather but may go dormant during the winter in colder areas.
 Ticks tend to live in wooded areas or areas with high grass.
 You should keep your pet away from areas like this, but if they do go exploring, you should check them for ticks and fleas after.

 Ticks and fleas also pose a threat because it is not just your pet that they can affect.
 They can reproduce and affect humans as well.
 If you notice small bites, especially around your ankles, you might have fleas in your house.
 Fleas and ticks can be eliminated with a medicated bath and proper treatment from your vet.
 It is important to clean your house, especially areas where you pet frequently lounges, if they have fleas or ticks.
 As with most diseases, prevention is the greatest defense against ticks and fleas.
 There are many medications that we can recommend to make sure your pet is protected from these pests.

 The greatest threat fleas and ticks pose is that they can be carriers for dangerous diseases.
-Ticks are a main carrier of Lyme disease, something that can affect both your pet and you.
-Fleas carry parasites as well like tapeworm and heartworm, so it is important to prevent against them.
+Ticks are the main carrier of Lyme disease, something that can affect both your pet and you.
+Fleas carry parasites as well like tapeworm and heartworm, so it is important to protect against them.
 If you currently don’t have your pet on any flea and tick medication, come see us soon!

 Nutrition Counseling for Pet Owners